kuzzleio/documentation/src/api/1/controller-admin/load-securities/index.md

 * The file can contain any number of roles, profiles and users.
 * If a role, profile or user already exists, it will be replaced.
-* Fixtures are loaded sequentially, first the roles, then the profiles and finally the users.
-If a failure occurs, Kuzzle immediately interrupts the sequence.
+* Fixtures are loaded sequentially: first the roles, then the profiles and finally the users.
+If a failure occurs, Kuzzle immediately interrupts the sequence, without rollbacking what has already been loaded.

 ---